Your First Gold Jewelry Piece: How to Choose?

 I'm looking for…RecommendationExplore

-A Maintenance-Free PieceYellow Gold or Rose Gold (no rhodium plating)Bracelets · Gold Jewelry
+A Low-Maintenance PieceYellow Gold or Rose Gold (no rhodium plating)Bracelets · Gold Jewelry

-A Stone-Set Jewelry Piece18K White Gold Pendant or RingPendants · Rings
+A jewelry piece with a stone18-Karat White Gold Pendant or RingPendants · Rings

 A Controlled BudgetLightweight 18-Karat Gold Piece (slim bangle, chain…)Gold Jewelry

-A Statement Piece to Keep Forever18K Yellow Gold Ring or Pendant NecklaceRings · Necklaces
+A Statement Piece to Keep18-Karat Yellow Gold Ring or Pendant NecklaceRings · Necklaces

 Frequently Asked Questions